js-ts/kfp-spark/README.md

 ![image](/images/start_run.png)

-# Wait till the execution is finished check the `print-message` logs to view the result
+# Wait till the execution is finished. check the `print-message` logs to view the result

 ![image](/images/final-output.png)